felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

   }
 }
 ```
-The context menu is an array of elements of type MenuItemEntry which you can import from the library.
+The context menu is an array of elements of type MenuItemEntry which is a type you can import from the library.

+You are done!
+At this moment you should have a fully functional context menu.

 The service also allows you to open the context menu at an specific x,y location by using:
 ```ts
     this.contextMenuService.openMenuXY(x, y, menu);
 ```

-You are done!
-At this moment you should have a fully functional context menu.

 ## Advanced options
 The component `ngx-json-contextmenu` supports the next options: